-An ancient Indian medical method is called ayurveda.
-By keeping the mind, body, and spirit in harmony and focusing on avoiding illness rather than treating it, it seeks to maintain health and wholeness.
-It utilizes a comprehensive strategy that integrates nutrition, exercise, and lifestyle modifications.
+An ancient Indian medical practice is called Ayurveda.
+By keeping the mind, body, and spirit in harmony and focusing on avoiding illness instead than treating it, it seeks to maintain health and wholeness.
+It utilizes a comprehensive strategy integrating nutrition, exercise, and lifestyle modifications.

-An essential component of the ayurvedic medical system is the ayurvedic herb.
-Since ancient times, we have used these herbs to cure a variety of illnesses, foster mental clarity, increase immunity, and promote healthy skin, hair, and other body systems.
+An essential component of the Ayurvedic medical system is the Ayurvedic herb.
+Since ancient times, we have used these herbs to cure various illnesses, foster mental clarity, increase immunity, and promote healthy skin, hair, and other body systems.

 Ayurveda allows for treating the patient as a whole, not just their afflicted parts.
 In Ayurveda, thousands of plants with active components originating from leaves, roots, flowers, and bark have been utilized to heal disease.
-In addition, herbs have the power to bring the body and mind into harmony.
+In addition, herbs can bring the body and mind into harmony.

 Ayurvedic Herbs With Their Great Benefits